BonaDrone/mosquito-API/README.rst

 * Parameters:

   - ``is_mosquito_90``: Indicates via a boolean value the version of the Mosquito.
-True meaning Mosquito 90 anf false meaning Mosquito 150
+True meaning Mosquito 90 and False meaning Mosquito 150

 * Returns: None